 Camp physicals, sports physicals, annual physicals – your local FastMed does them all!
 Summer is right around the corner, so schedule a visit with us today.

 Note: Patients who have tested positive for COVID-19 within the last 6 months must visit a primary care physician or sports medicine specialist for their sports physical.

-FastMed is one of the nation’s largest urgent care providers, with 190 clinics in Arizona, California, Florida, North Carolina and Texas.
-FastMed provides a broad range of acute/episodic, preventive, and occupational healthcare – in its clinics and via telemedicine – as well as family medicine at selected clinics.
+FastMed is one of the nation’s largest urgent care providers, with 100+ locations in Florida and North Carolina.
+FastMed provides a broad range of acute/episodic, preventive, and occupational healthcare – in its clinics and via telemedicine – as well as family medicine at select locations.
 FastMed is one of the few urgent care providers in the nation that has earned The Joint Commission’s coveted Gold Seal of Approval® for quality, safety and infection control in ambulatory healthcare.
 For more information, visit www.fastmed.com.